JimHokanson/blog/blog/2022/2022_10_Organizing_Papers/readme.md

 <img src="next_5_columns_wb.png">

+**Figure 2**: These 5 columns tend to immediately follow the first 6 columns.
+Notice that in some cases I copy directly from the document, which I try to indicate with the ue of quotes.
+None of these papers are reviews; I use the "-" character as to indicate "no", which in general tends to make it easier to understand things.

 ## Other Aspects of Within Sheet Organization ##

 Additional columns are much more variable, although I tend to have the following "topic areas".
 These include: